VitaNovus/VitaNovus/README.md

 - 👋 Hi, I’m Bijoy
-- 👀 I’m interested in Artificial Intelligence and stuff like that.
-- 🌱 I’m currently learning Machine Learning.

 <!---
 VitaNovus/VitaNovus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.